 Inner Armour’s heart.
-Studying Education and Psychology at doctorate level, he holds three degrees from UK Universities and is dedicated to Psychology and enabling self care.
-12 years teaching experience in 4 secondary schools.
-1 year Lecturing at postgraduate level & a professionally certified coach by the International Coaching Federation.
+Studying Psychology at doctorate level, he holds three degrees from UK Universities and is dedicated to enabling the use of Psychology for good for all.
+He has 12 years teaching experience of Drama, Music & Psychology in 4 state secondary schools in areas of high deprivation in the UK.
+Two years Lecturing at postgraduate level in the UK and one year internationally.
+An ICF (International Coaching Federation) professionally certified coach.
 He is down to earth, kind, private and centered.

 “In the raft of dynamic educational professionals, Al stands out as talented, able and distinguished.
 Unique in that his professionalism has grounded itself in transforming educational provision for some of society’s most vulnerable and disenfranchised children; those whom society often marginalise because they are ‘too difficult’ and confront society’s norms and fail to conform.